Menu Bottom

 We hope that our butterfly tunnel will educate and inspire you to look for and help conserve moths and butterflies in the wild and your local area.

 In July each year, the Butterfly Conservation project conducts the Big Butterfly Count.
-This is a great way to learn about local native species and identify them.
+This is a great way to learn about local native species, identify them and help to monitor their numbers.
 Butterflies are key indicator species which are sensitive to changes in the environment, and have seen a collapse in numbers in Britain during the past three decades.

 More than three-quarters of the 60 species found in the British Isles are in decline.
 For more information you can go to: www.butterfly-conservation.org and www.kentbutterflies.org